jonblatho/covid-19/README.md

 * **January 31, 2021:** Open-sourced Python processing script.
 * **February 10, 2021:** Automated nightly updates at 11 PM and 12 AM CST.
 * **March 25, 2021:** Made site responsive to improve legibility on mobile devices.
+* **April 7, 2021:** Added support for "Time Machine" pages — the homepage as it would have appeared on a given date.